Friday, November 20, 2009

 One last word of caution.
 You can negotiate with the gate agent a little, food vouchers, overnight hotel voucher or even transportation vouchers.
 How the negotiation goes depends on how desperate the airline is for seats, how many people have volunteered, but just remember the airline has set guidelines for their agents in compensating passengers.

-*Ask about how the next flights looks for you being able to board.
+*Ask about how the next flight looks for you to board if you accept being voluntarily bumped.

 *Ask about any restrictions on free tickets or vouchers and how long you have to use them.